 Oral discrimination is essential for safety, efficiency, and function when eating.
-When oral discrimination is a challenge, children can have resulting food aversions, be unaware of food in their mouth, or not be able to tolerate certain types of food textures, tastes, or temperatures.
+When oral discrimination is a challenge, children can have resulting food aversions, be unaware of food in their mouth, or not be able to tolerate certain types of foods because of food texture issues, tastes, or temperatures.
 They may have difficulty with managing various textures and end up with messy eating during meals.
 Oral discrimination also effects skills like speech and tooth brushing.

 Start here by reading more about the development of oral motor skills.
 Typical development of oral motor skills is an important consideration when it comes to self-feeding and movements of the mouth, tongue, and lips in tolerating new foods or textures in feeding.